sayan-dev96/cosgrove-hotel-website/README.md

-# cosgrove-hotel-website
+# Cosgrove Hotel Website

-A simple website for Cosgrove, a luxury hotel based in Kolkata
+This repository contains the source code for a simple website designed for Cosgrove, a luxury hotel based in Kolkata.
+The website showcases information about the hotel and contact details.

+## Features

+- **Homepage**
+- **About**
+- **Contact Form**

+## Technologies Used

+- HTML
+- CSS